 New Jersey Domestic Violence Lawyer

-Domestic violence laws seek to protect individuals and their loved ones from harms committed by fellow family members or other similarly situated individuals.
+Domestic violence laws in New Jersey seek to protect individuals and their loved ones from abuse or assault committed by fellow family members or other similarly situated individuals.
 The New Jersey Domestic Violence Act governs matters relating to domestic violence.

-Domestic violence does not always involve spouses.
+Many people assume that domestic violence disputes only involve spouses or partners and occur due to break-ups or divorce.
+However, the New Jersey Domestic Violence Act’s definition of what’s considered “domestic” is more much broad than relationships involving marriage.
 Individuals in a close or intimate relationship may also be subject to domestic violence.
 People living under the same roof, though not intimately involved with one another, can be subject to domestic violence too.

 Domestic violence can come in many different forms.
 Some of the most common types of domestic violence are: